nextcloud/integration_google/README.md

 ## Limitations

-This app can not migrate google photos files due to limitations in the Google Photos API making it too complex for end users.
+This app can not migrate Google photos files due to limitations in the Google Photos API making it too complex for end users.
+For more information please visit [the Google Photos Documentation.](https://developers.google.com/photos/support/updates#affected-scopes-methods)